 Here's an example: If you want to attract new subscribed contacts to your online store, create a two-condition segment of contacts who signed up for your audience in the last 30 days, but haven't made a purchase yet.
 For this example, your logic will be and since both conditions must be met.

 After you build the segment, you can target it with a welcome message or special offer.

 Build and save segments to use with emails, text messages, postcards, and ads.
 If you're working with an email or text message, we'll automatically filter out anyone who isn't subscribed to receive your email or SMS marketing.

 Segments can be created in the email builder, the SMS builder, or the contact table.
 Save a segment in the contact table if you know you want to regularly target the same contacts time after time.
 Create as many segments as you want, and add contacts to multiple segments.

 For a shortcut to targeted emails, Mailchimp offers a selection of pre-built segments in the To section of the email builder.

 Mailchimp offers a lot of segmenting options, so you can make the most out of your audience.
 With the right kind of data, you can create hyper-targeted segments of your contacts for emails, text messages, postcards, or ads.
 Segmenting options will vary based on the data you've collected.

 Here are some examples of segments you can create.

-- Subscribed, unsubscribed, or non-subscribed contacts who live in a certain location
+Contacts who live in a certain location